njwatson32/rt-expiration/draft-watson-oauth-refresh-token-expiration.md

 Authorization servers may wish to define a maximum amount of time clients can hold a refresh token without exchanging it.
-Beyond the security benefit provided by expiring credentials, this also provides a convenient mechanism for authorization servers to change refresh token keys without having to accept old credentials forever.
+Beyond the security benefit provided by expiring credentials, this also provides a convenient mechanism for authorization servers to ensure there aren't ancient valid credentials out in the wild, which could complicate tasks like refresh token key rotation.

 # Refresh token expiration